On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: The Residual Magnetic Field

 As mentioned above, magnetic fields decay adiabatically during the de Sitter phase and once they are back inside the horizon after inflation.
 Therefore, the superadiabatic amplification occurs from the end of inflation proper until the second horizon crossing.
 Suppose that $\rho_B=B^2$ is the magnetic energy density and $\rho$ that of the dominant matter component.
 Then, at the end of the de Sitter regime we have

 Note that $M$ is the scale of inflation, $T_{RH}$ is the reheat temperature (both measured in GeV) and $\lambda_B$ is the current physical scale (measured in Mpc) of the magnetic mode in question.
 During reheating, $\rho_B\propto a^{-3}$ and $\rho\propto a^{-3}$ as well.
 Therefore, throughout this phase, the dimensionless ratio $\rho_B/\rho$ remains unchanged, which means that $(\rho_B/\rho)_{RH}\simeq(\rho_B/\rho)_{DS}$.
 Once into the radiation era, however, $\rho_B\propto a^{-2}$ and $\rho\simeq\rho_{\gamma}\propto a^{-4}$, with $\rho_{\gamma}$ representing the energy density of the radiative component.
-Hence, for a magnetic mode that crosses inside the Hubble horizon before equipartition,
+Hence, for a~magnetic mode that crosses inside the Hubble horizon before equipartition,

 After horizon crossing $\rho_B$, $\rho_{\gamma}\propto a^{-4}$, ensuring that their ratio remains constant until today.
-In other words
+In other words,

 today (recall that the $\dag$-suffix corresponds to the present).
 As we have seen in the previous section, magnetic fields with current comoving size close to 10~Kpc, re-enter the horizon at $T_{HC}\simeq3\times10^{-6}$~GeV.
-Substituting this value into the right-hand side of Eq.~(\ref{fB1}) and recalling that $(\rho_{\gamma})_{\dag}\simeq10^{-51}~{\rm GeV}^4$, gives
+Substituting this value into the right-hand side of Equation~(\ref{fB1}) and recalling that $(\rho_{\gamma})_{\dag}\simeq10^{-51}~{\rm GeV}^4$, gives

-Therefore, when $M\simeq10^{17}$~GeV and $T_{RH}\simeq10^{10}$~GeV, the present magnitude of a cosmological magnetic field with current physical size around 10~Kpc is close to $10^{-33}$~G, instead of $10^{-53}$~G. In other words, by simply appealing to causality, one can increase the final strength of conventional inflationary magnetic seeds by roughly twenty orders of magnitude.
+Therefore, when $M\simeq10^{17}$~GeV and $T_{RH}\simeq10^{10}$~GeV, the present magnitude of a cosmological magnetic field with current physical size around 10~Kpc is close to $10^{-33}$~G, instead of $10^{-53}$~G. In other words, by simply appealing to causality, one can increase the final strength of conventional inflationary magnetic seeds by roughly 20 orders of magnitude.

-\section{Implications for cosmic magnetogenesis}
+\section{Implications for Cosmic Magnetogenesis}

 Our results solely affect superhorizon-sized magnetic fields.
-This means that they do not interfere at all with the mechanisms of post-inflationary magnetogenesis, which produce subhorizon-sized $B$-fields only (for causal reasons).
-There are potentially pivotal consequences, however, for the inflationary scenarios, both conventional and non-conventional.
+This means that they do not interfere at all with the mechanisms of post-inflationary magnetogenesis, which produce subhorizon-sized $B$-fields only (for the aforementioned causal reasons).
+There are potentially pivotal consequences, however, for the inflationary scenarios, both the non-conventional and the conventional (see also~\cite{T2} and~\cite{T3} respectively).

-\subsection{Conventional scenarios}
+\subsection{Conventional Scenarios}